Puukko: Civilian use

-In Finland, carrying a knife in public without an acceptable (usually job-related) reason is prohibited and the only urban areas where open carry is an everyday sight are military garrisons.
-Although open carry is illegal, this is not vigorously enforced.
-Construction workers often go to diners with a puukko hanging from their overalls and in the rural and Northern parts of the country it is not uncommon to go shopping in village stores in hunting clothes, including a puukko.
-For instance, the deep ecologist, ornithologist and writer Pentti Linkola, who supported himself as a fisherman, often appeared in public wearing his puukko.
+Military carry

-A puukko was traditionally the only civilian item that could be openly carried as a part of a soldier's combat gear without breaching the Finnish Defence Forces regulations.
+A puukko was traditionally the only civilian item that could be openly carried as a part of a soldier's combat gear without breaching the Finnish Defence Forces' regulations.
 A good puukko was considered an essential outdoorsman's tool, and thus vital for a soldier in the field.

 Puukkos proved to be good close combat weapons in the Winter War and Continuation War.
-Paradoxically, the Defence Forces do not have knives on general issue, due mainly to the puukko having been a highly personal item — and even today most conscripts follow the age-old tradition of bringing their own into service.
+Paradoxically, the Defence Forces do not have knives on general issue, due mainly to the puukko having been a highly personal item.
+And even today, most conscripts follow the age-old tradition of bringing their own knives into service.

 It is a custom of Finnish conscripts, especially non-commissioned officers, and officer cadets to carry a decorated and/or engraved commemorative puukko of their military school or training course as a part of their uniform, not unlike a commemorative dagger.

 The bayonet of the Rk-62 assault rifle was designed to also function as a puukko, as was the rare bayonet for the M/39 Mosin-Nagant.

-In Finland, receiving a puukko as a gift is considered an honour, the idea being that the presenter is giving the recipient a tool which is essential for both woodworking and preparing food and as a weapon and that the presenter takes into account the well-being of the recipient.
+Criminal activities

+Military models of puukko were popular in the Russian criminal underworld under the name "Finnish knife" or finka since the 20th century.

+The modified version were among the models on which the Soviet military knife NR-40 was based and which was informally called "finka".

+Legality

+In Finland, carrying a knife in public without an acceptable (usually job-related) reason is prohibited, and the only urban areas where open knife-carrying is an everyday sight are military garrisons.
+Although open carry is illegal, this is not vigorously enforced.

+Construction workers often go to diners with a puukko hanging from their overalls, and in the rural and northern parts of the country, it is not uncommon to go shopping in village stores in hunting gear, including a puukko.
+For instance, the deep ecologist, ornithologist and writer Pentti Linkola, who supported himself as a fisherman, often appeared in public wearing his puukko.

+Cultural legacy

+In Finland and northern Scandinavia, many men take great pride in carving their puukkos' handles themselves.

+Over generations, this knife has become intimately tied to Nordic culture and, in one version or another, is a part of many national costumes.

-Tapio Wirkkala, famous Finnish designer, designed a Puukko for Gutmann cutlery.
+Tapio Wirkkala, a famous Finnish designer, designed a puukko for Gutmann cutlery.

-The puukko has also given the root for Finnish language verb puukottaa, "to stab (with a knife)" or literally "to knife".
+The puukko has also given the root for the Finnish language verb puukottaa, "to stab (with a knife)" or literally "to knife".